How to Identify Your Organization’s Critical Roles

 Succession planning provides organizations with a roadmap to ensure the continuity of operations when changes occur.
 A proper succession planning process provides time to develop the future leaders’ knowledge and skills, so that they are prepared to step into their new roles.

-The first step in creating a succession plan is to identify which key positions in a company should be included.
-Essentially, leaders need to identify which roles would have the greatest impact on the company’s performance and would also be the most difficult to replace.
-Consider factors like leadership responsibilities, specialized skills, and strategic importance of the role.
+The first step in creating a succession plan is to identify which key positions in an organization should be included.
+Essentially, leaders need to identify which roles have the greatest impact on the company’s performance and are also the most difficult to replace.
+Consider factors like leadership responsibilities, specialized skills, and the strategic importance of the role.

 Hi, I’m Brittney Anderson, a senior consultant at SIGMA Assessment Systems, and I’m here today to talk to you about our Critical Role Identification Questionnaire.
 This template, which you can download for free on our website, can help you with the early stages of creating a succession plan.
 A lot of organizations that we talk to are aware that succession planning is an important strategic process, but they struggle to find the resources or the supports to help them create a plan that helps them meet their goals.